alovajs/alovajs.github.io/docs/tutorial/03-learning/03-use-request.md

 ## Manually send request

-When you need to create a new todo item, you can turn off the default sending request first, switch to manually triggering the request, and receive the `send` function in useRequest to manually send the request, and the `send` function will return a Promise with response data Instance, it will change to resolve state after request response.
+When you need to submit a form such as create a new todo item, you can turn off the default sending request first, switch to manually triggering the request, and receive the `send` function in useRequest to manually send the request, and the `send` function will return a Promise with response data Instance, it will change to resolve state after request response.

 ```javascript
 const {